ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 	.catch( ... );
 ```

-The HTML structure used to create the customized word and character count implementation above:
+Here is the HTML structure used to create the customized word and character count implementation above:

 ```html
 <style>